darklordabc/Legends-of-Dota-Redux/src/game/scripts/kv/README.md

 **abilities.kv** - List of all abilities that will appear on the abilities skill select screen.
 Divided into brackets which represent the different categories of abilities.

 **abilityDeps.kv** - Ability dependencies.
-This list abilities that require secondary abiliites, if a player picks an ability on the left, they will receive the ability on the right.
+These list abilities that require secondary abilities, if a player picks an ability on the left, they will receive the ability on the right.

 **abilityReps.kv** -

 **banned.kv** - List of banned players from Redux.
 This is imported from original LoD and has not been updated since Redux split off.

 **bans.kv** - Ability combination bans.
-Most banned combinations are now dealt with "ReduxBans" flags in ability data, and bans.kv is slightly a relic, but now it contains special ban combinations, like groups of banned abilities and other special bans.
+Most banned combinations are now dealt with "ReduxBans" flags in the ability data, and bans.kv is slightly a relic, but now it contains special ban combinations, like groups of banned abilities and other special bans.

 **bot_skills.kv** - Lists abilities that bots will select for their extra skills, each bot has a list and the lists are in order of priority, the best abilities at the top, worst at the bottom.